• Annie Zaidi

 May 28, 2020

 In this exploration of the meaning of home, Annie Zaidi reflects on the places in India from which she derives her sense of identity.
 She looks back on the now renamed city of her birth and the impossibility of belonging in the industrial township where she grew up.
 From her ancestral village, in a region notorious for its gangsters, to the mega-city where she now lives, Zaidi provides a nuanced perspective on forging a sense of belonging as a minority and a migrant in places where other communities consider you an outsider, and of the fragility of home left behind and changed beyond recognition.
+This title is free to download.

 The board